| Title: | Machine Learning Benchmark Problems |

 factor of length |

--dimensional simplex.
-The number of classes is d+1
+d-dimensional simplex.
+The number of classes is d+1.

 n |